ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 The options `--start` and `--end` can be added to command above to restrict the formatting of raw data to a time range.
-They will be ignored if a specific dataset does not support (i.e. because it is provided as a single file).
+They will be ignored if a specific dataset does not support this option (i.e. because all the data is provided as a single file).
 Valid formats are `YYYY`, `YYYYMM`, `YYYYMMDD`.
 The same way is also applicable for the option `esmvaltool data download`.